Family Child Care Licensing

 Thank you for your interest in Family Child Care Licensing.

-- Family Systems Licensing Application *needs to be NOTORIZE ( $ 50.00 fee enclosed)
+- Family Systems Licensing Application *needs to be NOTARIZE ( $ 50.00 fee enclosed)*

 - Background Study Forms *Required for all persons in the household over the age 13 and all substitute care provider